HadarAmsalem/ProteinEMSHackaton/README.md

 This repository contains a trained Graph Neural Network (GNN)-based pipeline for detecting **Nuclear Export Signals (NES)** from protein 3D structures in `.pdb` format.

+# NES Detection using Graph Neural Networks

+Team project developed as part of a Protein Bioinformatics Hackathon at the Hebrew University of Jerusalem (Final Grade: 94).

+This project explores the use of Graph Neural Networks (GNNs) for detecting Nuclear Export Signals (NES) from protein 3D structures.
+The pipeline processes protein structures in PDB format, constructs residue-level graphs, and applies deep learning models for binary NES classification.

+**My contributions:**

+* Model development and evaluation.
+* Data processing and graph construction workflows.
+* Experimental analysis and performance assessment.

 ---

 ## User Manual